mem0cypher/mem0cypher/README.md

 ## Current Mood

-> "Currently setting up a workflow and instruture with my agents to make it so i push to git all the time."
+> "Managing and Creating with Agentic AI.."